click play button... "The Sound of Silence"

 Nova . . .
 The 42nd Street–Bryant Park/Fifth Avenue station

-The image crackles with tension: childhood wrapped in myth, innocence sharpening into defiance.
-There’s no audience here.
-Just the universe listening.
+The photograph crackles with tension: innocence caught in the grip of myth, childhood sharpening into defiance.
+There is no audience here—only the vast, patient universe listening.

-In my lens, the rap starr isn’t a caricature of fame—but a symbol of survival, creativity, and prophecy.
-A girl who shines because the world tried to dim her.
+Through my lens, the rap starr is not a caricature of fame or fantasy.
+She is a symbol of survival, a declaration of creativity, a prophet in the making.
+A girl whose light shines because the world tried to extinguish it—and failed.

 "Another Year"